cogentcore/core/docs/content/gpu.md

-# GPU for Graphics and Compute
+The [[doc:gpu]] package provides a higher-level interface to [WebGPU](https://www.w3.org/TR/webgpu/), which provides GPU (_graphical processing unit_) hardware-accelerated graphics and compute processing on both desktop and web platforms, using the same unified api.

-The `gpu` package manages all the details of [WebGPU](https://www.w3.org/TR/webgpu/) to provide a higher-level interface where you can specify the data variables and values, shader pipelines, and other parameters that tell the GPU what to do, without having to worry about all the lower-level implementational details.
+The `gpu` package manages all the details of WebGPU to provide a higher-level interface where you can specify the data variables and values, shader pipelines, and other parameters that tell the GPU what to do, without having to worry about all the lower-level implementational details.
 It maps directly onto the underlying WebGPU structure, and does not decrease performance in any way.
 It supports both graphics and compute functionality.

 The main gpu code is in the top-level `gpu` package, with the following sub-packages available:

-* [phong](phong) is a Blinn-Phong lighting model implementation on top of `gpu`, which then serves as the basis for the higherlevel [xyz](https://github.com/cogentcore/core/tree/main/xyz) 3D scenegraph system.
+* [[doc:gpu.phong]] is a Blinn-Phong lighting model implementation on top of `gpu`, which then serves as the basis for the higher-level [[xyz]] 3D scenegraph system.

-* [shape](shape) generates standard 3D shapes (sphere, cylinder, box, etc), with all the normals and texture coordinates.
+* [[doc:gpu.shape]] generates standard 3D shapes (sphere, cylinder, box, etc), with all the normals and texture coordinates.
 You can compose shape elements into more complex groups of shapes, programmatically.
 It separates the calculation of the number of vertex and index elements from actually setting those elements, so you can allocate everything in one pass, and then configure the shape data in a second pass, consistent with the most efficient memory model provided by gpu.
 It only has a dependency on the [math32](../math32) package and could be used for anything.

-* [gpudraw](gpudraw) implements GPU-accelerated texture-based versions of the Go [image/draw](https://pkg.go.dev/image/draw) api.
-This is used for compositing images in the `core` GUI to construct the final rendered scene, and for drawing that scene on the actual hardware window.
+* [[doc:gpu.gpudraw]] implements GPU-accelerated texture-based versions of the Go [image/draw](https://pkg.go.dev/image/draw) api.
+This is used by the `Composer` framework for compositing images in the `core` GUI to construct the final rendered scene, and for drawing that scene on the actual hardware window (see [[render]] for details).

-# Platforms

-* On desktop (mac, windows, linux), [glfw](https://github.com/go-gl/glfw) is used for initializing the GPU.
-* Mobile (android, ios)...
-  - When developing for Android on macOS, it is critical to set `Emulated Performance` -> `Graphics` to `Software` in the `Android Virtual Device Manager (AVD)`; otherwise, the app will crash on startup.
-This is because macOS does not support direct access to the underlying hardware GPU in the Android Emulator.
-You can see more information how to do this [in the Android developer documentation](https://developer.android.com/studio/run/emulator-acceleration).
-Please note that this issue will not affect end-users of your app, only you while you develop it.
-Also, due to the typically bad performance of the emulated device GPU on macOS, it is recommended that you use a more modern emulated device than the default Pixel 3a.
-Finally, you should always test your app on a real mobile device if possible to see what it is actually like.
+We maintain a separate [webgpu](https://github.com/cogentcore/webgpu) package that provides a Go and JS wrapper around the rust-based [wgpu](https://github.com/gfx-rs/wgpu) and [wgpu-native](https://github.com/gfx-rs/wgpu-native) packages that actually implement WebGPU itself on the desktop and mobile.
+This "native" version is just as performant as the much more difficult-to-use [Vulkan](https://www.vulkan.org/) framework, which we used to use.

-# Selecting a GPU Device
+## Selecting a GPU Device

 For systems with multiple GPU devices, by default the discrete device is selected, and if multiple of those are present, the one with the most RAM is used.
 To see what is available and their properties, use: